 What are Phoenix Companies and are they Legal?

 A phoenix company gets its name from the mythical bird of fire that rises from the ashes, and in essence, that’s exactly what a phoenix company does.
 A phoenix company is formed when the assets of an insolvent company are purchased by the company’s directors during administration.
-They then start a new business which continues to operate in exactly the same way using these assets.
+After closing the old company, they then start a new business which continues to operate in exactly the same way using these assets.

 The result is that the business can resume trading as a new corporate entity with a completely clean slate.

 Phoenix Company Law

 In itself, the principle of starting a new company after insolvent failure lays at the heart of insolvency law.
 What is not acceptable is defrauding creditors and the term ‘Phoenixing’ refers to what used to occur in the bad old days.
 Specifically, a director racking up debts; selling off the company assets to a newly formed company often with the same name; and same directors with assets sold at an under-value so as to benefit the directors and defraud creditors.

 As you can imagine these rules have been tightened up in every area stated above so that creditors are no placed at a disadvantage and insolvent directors have additional responsibilities.
 So, ‘Phoenxing’ per se’ is no longer practically possible.
 It is also a derogatory term often used by HMRC who have the right to ask for a security bond or even a personal liability notice for the director if they suspect ‘Phoenxing’ has taken place.

 So in short ‘Phoenixing’ is not allowed but starting up again is.

 Pre-Packs are the Correct Method to Avoid Phoenix Company Legislation